|

 rides and booths with cotton candy and ice cream for sale.
 There

-was also a small record convention taking
+was also a small record convention takin

+place at the Bluecoat Chambers hall, with a few Beatle dealers.
 At the auction there were some 315 lots up for bid, including

 original concert programs and signed business cards.
 A hand-written